-But if you say, ‘Well, I’m working with the person I am today,’ then you can take a gentler, more hopeful approach.
+But if you say, ‘Well, I’m working with the person I am today,’ you can take a gentler, more hopeful approach.

 Use small steps to move forward again.
 Remind yourself that you don’t have to tell yourself the end-of-everything story.
-It is still worth making an effort, building helpful mental habits, doing your daily practices.
+It is still worth making an effort, building helpful mental habits, and doing your daily practices.
 You would do that for your horse so that you can do it for yourself.

 All humans are flawed.
 We all get things wrong.
 There are days when it seems nothing will come right.
-But if you keep trying, if you hold on to hope, if you take the smallest of small steps, you can move on again, and rediscover your rhythm, and remember that one setback does not define you.
+But if you keep trying, if you hold on to hope, if you take the smallest of small steps, you can move on again, rediscover your rhythm, and remember that one setback does not define you.
 Today might be a bad day, but tomorrow can be better.